7underlines/js-shopware-admin-api-client/README.md

 This code highly bases on the [Administration Code](https://github.com/shopware/platform/tree/745f1f7aaa5c47d123e04b5b5b93b81161eae19a/src/Administration/Resources/app/administration/src/core/data-new) and made JavaScript compatible.

+## Template Repository

+You can also use the [Shopware API Quickstart Template Repository](https://github.com/thomaspeissl/shopware-api-quickstart) to quickly get started.

 ## Running the examples with a local Shopware 6 instance

 Usually, running the examples is quite simple if you have an environment that already has a functional git and docker installation.